bribes/FaavJS/README.md

 player.servers.hypixel.rank; //returns the players hypixel rank.
 Ex.
 YOUTUBER player.servers.hypixel.newPackageRank; //returns the players new hypixel rank.
 Ex.
 VIP_PLUS player.servers.hypixel.monthlyPackageRank; //returns the players monthly hypixel rank.
 Ex.
-SUPERSTAR (SUPERSTAR is MVP++) player.servers.hypixel.firstLogin;  //returns the players first login on hypixel. player.servers.hypixel.lastLogin; //returns the players last login on hypixel. player.servers.hypixel.lastLogout; //returns the players last logout on hypixel. player.servers.hypixel.networkExp; //returns the players hypixel network experience. player.servers.hypixel.karma; //returns the players hypixel karma. player.icon; //return an image of the players head.
+SUPERSTAR (SUPERSTAR is MVP++) player.servers.hypixel.online; //returns true or false depending on if the player is online or offline. player.servers.hypixel.firstLogin;  //returns the players first login on hypixel. player.servers.hypixel.lastLogin; //returns the players last login on hypixel. player.servers.hypixel.lastLogout; //returns the players last logout on hypixel. player.servers.hypixel.networkExp; //returns the players hypixel network experience. player.servers.hypixel.karma; //returns the players hypixel karma. player.icon; //returns an image of the players head.
 Ex. https://crafatar.com/avatars/eb74d59271f84b1ea1b1ba76a12d8858?overlay player.avatar; //returns a render of the players avatar.
 Ex. https://crafatar.com/renders/body/eb74d59271f84b1ea1b1ba76a12d8858?overlay player.head; //returns a render of the players head.
 Ex. https://crafatar.com/renders/head/eb74d59271f84b1ea1b1ba76a12d8858?overlay player.error; //returns if there is a error or not.
 The response can either be true or false.